Home Safety Guide

 All you have to do is answer one question to know if you’d pass our vacation home safety test.
 Who did you tell you were going on vacation last year?

-If you told your haircutter, the pool guy, or even a random neighbor, you should read up on basic vacation home safety.
-Long story short: Most burglaries aren’t the work of strangers.
+If you told your haircutter, the pool guy, or even a random neighbor, know this: Most burglaries aren’t the work of strangers.
 The culprits are usually acquaintances or the friends of friends; i.e., the haircutter, the pool guy, or the random neighbor.

 That’s just one way to protect your home while you’re out of town.
 Here are a few more tricks to keep burglars away while you’re on vacation.